Invest more in customers who make you profitable, and less in the ones who don’t. The challenge is determining which customer is which.

 Ultimately, the client learned how to operate more efficiently and improve their customer experience, which together helped them become more profitable.
-This savings continues to be reinvested in attracting more profitable customers.
+These savings continue to be reinvested in attracting more profitable customers.

 The new customer infrastructure is still paying off today.
 The company is viewed as having the best insights into their customers, their operations and their costs when compared to any other peer company.